xupingwang/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

-My Macbook will arrive in two days, I will install Python 3, because it's the future of the language.
+I have installed Python 3, since the HackerRank Python pre-work is configure only in Python 3.

 ### Q2.
 Which Python Version Installed